 Special Olympics Clinical Directors are volunteer professionals who are responsible for working with Special Olympics Iowa and other volunteer health professionals in coordinating the local Healthy Athletes Program.
-Please see table above for Clinical Director role and qualification descriptions for each program.
+Please see the table above for the Clinical Director role and qualification descriptions for each program.

 Virtually check in every Monday in May with Hy-Vee dietitians and chat about nutrition to reach fitness goals while receiving support and motivation from your peers.
 Check-ins will cover pre/post workout nutrition, macros, hydration, and product recommendations.
 Let the wellness challenge begin by registering for your check-in time below!

 **Hy-Vee has generously reserved the 4:30-5:00 p.m. timeslot for Special Olympics athletes, so be sure to register for that session if it works with your schedule.

 Are you a Special Olympics Iowa athlete who…

 - Is committed to leading the charge in efforts to make your team and community healthier?